 1870, June 26 - the federal government declared Christmas to be a national holiday in the United States.

 1870, September 13 - Formation of the Old Settlers Association printed meeting highlights and lists of names in the Fort Wayne Daily Gazette newspaper, page 4.
-Reprinted in the September 2013 Allen County Lines quarterly publication of the Allen County Genealogical Society of Indiana pages 18-19.
+Reprinted in the September 2013 Allen County Lines quarterly publication in the Membership section of the Allen County Genealogical Society of Indiana websitepages 18-19.

 Back to top